privateprep/coding-space-website/src/pages/index.md

 mainpitch:
   title: Where Kids Learn to Code
   description: >-
-    We offer in-person and virtual coding classes for kids and teens that provide a caring, inclusive space for students to have fun, be challenged, and grow as thinkers, learners, and leaders.
+    We offer in-person and virtual coding for kids and teens in a caring, inclusive space for students to have fun, be challenged, and grow as thinkers, learners, and leaders.

-    At The Coding Space, students learn to code through the development of computational thinking skills, intellectual confidence, self-expression, and independence.
+    In our coding classes and camps, students learn to code through the development of computational thinking skills, intellectual confidence, self-expression, and independence.
   buttons:
     fgColor: "#9de2dd"
     textColor: "#264548"